SyncfusionExamples/Getting-started-with-Syncfusion-Grid-component-in-Streamlit-app/README.md

 ## Grid features demo

-The Grid component is rendered along with some extra features in the **demo.py** file located in the `demos` folder.
+The Grid component is rendered along with some additional features in the **demo.py** file located in the **demos** folder.
 The resulting output with these features will be displayed as depicted below:

 ![demo](./demos/ej2_streamlit_grids_demos.gif)